GameServersHub-LLC/Knowledgebase/docs/path-of-titans/guides/path-of-titans-manage-players.md

 `/ban [playername] [ban reason]`

->**Example:** /ban Jiggy Breaking rule 12 Bans the user from the server based on their Alderon Games Username.
+>**Example:** /ban that411guy Breaking rule 12 Bans the user from the server based on their Alderon Games Username.
 You can leave the ban reason blank if desired.
 Also supports [userbanreason] and [duration] arguments.

 `/ban [IPAddress] [ban reason]`